King-Darius/FreeCrafter/README.md

 # FreeCrafter <img src="docs/media/freecrafter-logo.svg" alt="FreeCrafter logo" height="48" align="top" />

-> **Status snapshot:** FreeCrafter is still in a **pre-alpha** state.
-The Qt 6 shell boots, but major UI layout, viewport, and styling bugs remain before the editor is usable for day-to-day work.
+> **Status snapshot:** The latest configure pass (`cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug`) fails because Qt 6 development packages are unavailable on a clean machine, so the native build and regression suites could not be exercised.
+Stabilization work remains focused on tool/viewport regressions once the toolchain is restored.

 FreeCrafter is a cross-platform, tool-driven 3D modeling sandbox that blends CAD-style precision with a lightweight, top-down workspace.
 The editor pairs a modern Qt 6 desktop experience with a hardware-accelerated OpenGL viewport, rich inference, and a growing catalog of advanced modeling tools.